haskell/criterion/www/tutorial.md

   </tbody>
  </table>

-The first two rows are the results of a linear regression run on the measurements displayed in the right-hand chart.
+The second row is the result of a linear regression run on the measurements displayed in the right-hand chart.

 * "**OLS regression**" estimates the time needed for a single execution of the activity being benchmarked, using an